helloamandamurphy/helloamandamurphy.github.io/_posts/2018-12-21-webtoon_cli_gem.markdown

 Because my project differs so much from these two labs when it comes to the multiple URL's, I believe there is likely a more efficient way to write the code I have written, but for now, the CLI gem works, and I am open to advice from others on how to improve it.
 There seems to be a bit of a delay when the gem scrapes, initializes, and adds details to the comics before printing them out, which is probably my biggest concern that I'm hoping to address.

-For now I'm content, feeling accomplished, and looking forward to getting a break from OO Ruby.
+For now I'm content, feeling accomplished, and looking forward to learning about SQL.

 -A